 - Avoid eating onion or garlic just before the kiss.
 If you have consumed any of these, use a mint or mouth spray.
 A stinky mouth will turn off your partner, even if you are the best kisser in the world.

 - Consent is critical in physical intimacy.
 Don’t touch your date without their explicit permission.
 Keep your hands on the face, neck, or shoulders while you kiss.
 It will help bolster loyalty and mutual respect.

 2. Second Base

 The phase goes beyond mere kissing.
-It involves quite a bit of foreplay, such as fondling breasts, nipples, and chest.
+It involves quite a bit of prelude before physical intimacy, such as fondling breasts, nipples, and chest.
 However, the make-out is limited above the waist.

-The second base is the perfect way to blow some steam if the two of you are not ready to go all the way or have time constraints.
-Moving to the second base means you are halfway from the finish line that is incredibly arousing and intense.
-The action deepens the connection between the two of you and brings you closer.
-Even if you want to take it slow, you can experience the pleasure of intimacy by indulging in second base foreplay.
+The second base in a relationship is the perfect way to blow off some steam if the two of you are not ready to go all the way or have time constraints.
+Moving to the second base means you are halfway to the finish line.
+The action deepens the connection between the two of you, bringing you closer.
+Even if you want to take it slow, you can experience the pleasure of intimacy by indulging in the second base.
 However, without the climax, you might feel a bit frustrated.
 So, a cold shower might help you be calm.